terminal-labs/rambo/docs/core/quickstart.md

 For running containers locally (e.g. LXC) or spawning cloud based VMs (e.g. AWS EC2) you can get away with comparatively slow computer and you don't need VT-x, you don't even need VirtualBox.
 In fact, these providers can be managed from just a [Raspberry Pi](https://www.raspberrypi.org/).

-## Supported Host Operating Systems:
+## Supported Host Operating Systems

 - [Ubuntu 16.04 or newer](https://www.ubuntu.com/download/desktop)